- Aug 18-25, 2018

 How do I book an optional excursion?

-All excursions can be booked at the retreat at any time during your stay.
+All excursions can be booked at any time during your stay.
 If there is something that you know you absolutely MUST experience while in Bali, it’s best to book early in the week to avoid disappointment.

 ABOUT MONEY AND CREDIT CARDS